manaswipriyaa/Cardio-Vascular-Diesease-Prediction/README.md

 - Exercise-induced angina
 - ST depression (oldpeak)
 - Slope, CA, and Thal values
-- Target (1 = heart disease, 0 = healthy)
+- Target "cardio" (1 = heart disease, 0 = healthy)

-The "target" column is the output label used for prediction.
+The "cardio" target column is the output label used for prediction.

 Project Workflow
 ----------------